Primitive patterns in Java 25

 This is repetitive, easy to get wrong, and clutters our business logic.
 With millions of virtual threads or high-performance tasks, such checks add unnecessary noise.

-4. Record Patterns Could Not Handle Primitive Conversions – Record patterns let us elegantly extract data.
+Record patterns let us elegantly extract data.
 If a record contained numbers stored in wider types (like double), we had no clean way to test whether the value could fit into a smaller primitive (like int) without loss.

 This meant additional conditions and boilerplate outside the pattern itself.